 Robyn: I love it.
 Okay, you ate more vegetables.
 Let’s go back to something you said early on.
 You said that your standard of care doctors were telling you to take fiber supplements.
 Do you have anything to say about fiber supplements versus vegetables?

 Kate: Yes.
-I think it is very undiagnosed and misdiagnosed or underdiagnosed I should say and misdiagnosis.
-There are a lot of different manifestations of PCOS and a lot of people think if you don’t have cyst on your ovaries then you don’t have PCOS and that is not true.
-Millions of women that have no cyst on their ovaries myself included but do have PCOS and there’s a lot of other markers you can look for to be diagnosed with that.
+I think it is very undiagnosed and misdiagnosed, or underdiagnosed, I should say, and misdiagnosis.
+There are a lot of different manifestations of PCOS, and a lot of people think, “If you don’t have cyst on your ovaries, then you don’t have PCOS,” and that is not true.
+Millions of women that have no cyst on their ovaries, myself included, do have PCOS, and there’s a lot of other markers you can look for to be diagnosed with that.

 Robyn: So Kate is talking about one of the markers of thyroid dysfunction, right?

 Kate: Correct, yes.
-But that is a marker of thyroid dysfunction and it is also an indication that you could have PCOS.
+But that is a marker of thyroid dysfunction, and it is also an indication that you could have PCOS.
 That was one of the first things that my doctors looked at.
-They also looked at some of my sex hormone levels like estrogen and testosterone and progesterone.
-Looking at those, there’s like some women have estrogen dominance which is when you have high estrogen levels and low progesterone and I kind of oscillated between that and having high testosterone.
+They also looked at some of my sex hormone levels, like estrogen and testosterone and progesterone.
+Looking at those, some women have estrogen dominance, which is when you have high estrogen levels and low progesterone, and I kind of oscillated between that and having high testosterone.

 Robyn: Fascinating, fascinating.
 What symptoms do PCOS sufferers show up with most often?

-Kate: So I would say one of the most common ones is irregular cycles.
-So either, you know, they don’t come regularly or when they do you might have really bad PMS, which could be anything from heavy cramping to you big mood swings.
-You could have hormonal acne which was definitely a big one for me.
-I felt like, oh my God, I’m thirty years old and I still having hormonal acne.
-I thought this would be way gone by now.
-That’s a bug symptom.
+Kate: I would say one of the most common ones is irregular cycles.
+So either, you know, they don’t come regularly, or when they do you might have really bad PMS, which could be anything from heavy cramping to big mood swings.
+You could have hormonal acne, which was definitely a big one for me.
+I felt like, “Oh my God, I’m thirty years old and I still having hormonal acne.
+I thought this would be way gone by now.”
+That’s a big symptom.

 Let’s see.
-You could also have insulin resistance which was another indication that I had PCOS.
-You can get your fasting insulin levels checked and if they are high which means that you are insulin resistant and I was and that was really scary for me because insulin resistance in my mind is kind of like a couple steps away from type two diabetes.
+You could also have insulin resistance, which was another indication that I had PCOS.
+You can get your fasting insulin levels checked, and if they are high that means that you are insulin resistant, and I was.
+And that was really scary for me, because insulin resistance, in my mind, is kind of like a couple steps away from type two diabetes.

-Robyn: And immediately even before the diagnosis weight gain very likely with PCOS sufferer.
+Robyn: And immediately, even before the diagnosis, weight gain is very likely with PCOS sufferer.

 Kate: Yeah.
-I think that was what was hard for me because I am a tall, not super tall but I’m almost 5’7 and I’m thin and so a lot of doctors said, oh, you don’t have PCOS, you’re not overweight.
+I think that was what was hard for me, because I am tall, not super tall but I’m almost 5’7, and I’m thin, and so a lot of doctors said, “Oh, you don’t have PCOS, you’re not overweight.”
 I think that’s such a false, it’s such a misconception that you have to be overweight.
-I do think that weight gain absolutely goes hand in hand especially with insulin resistance and if you have a lot of weight gain that tends to gather around your midsection that is one of the biggest indicators.
+I do think that weight gain absolutely goes hand in hand, especially with insulin resistance, and if you have a lot of weight gain that tends to gather around your midsection, that is one of the biggest indicators.

-In my case I did.
-I gained 12 pounds and changed nothing and I’ve always been fairly active and fairly healthy.
-It was shocking to me to gain 12 pounds going off the pill but that’s what the pill was masking and how I was able to be diagnosed with insulin resistance, which again is something that I was pretty quickly able to get back into check through diet and just some simple changes like making sure I eat within 90 minutes of waking up and eating at regular intervals and watching refined versus complex carbs and that kind of thing.
+In my case, I did.
+I gained 12 pounds, and changed nothing, and I’ve always been fairly active and fairly healthy.
+It was shocking to me to gain 12 pounds going off the pill, but that’s what the pill was masking, and how I was able to be diagnosed with insulin resistance.
+Again, is something that I was pretty quickly able to get back into check through diet, and just some simple changes like making sure I eat within 90 minutes of waking up, and eating at regular intervals, and watching refined versus complex carbs and that kind of thing.